IlyaChusov/IlyaChusov/README.md

 👀 I’m interested in Android, Java, Kotlin and C#

-🌱 Currently learning Android.
+🌱 Like Android.
 Done my Android project: https://github.com/IlyaChusov/Tutu_test
     I used Room, LiveData, Executors, ViewModel, organized work of multiple Threads.
 That was very interesting!

-💞️ I’m looking for a job as a Junior Android developer
+💞️ I’m working as automation ingeneer at Arena

 📫 How to reach me: ilyachusov@gmail.com